 Editorial: New Trends in Vascular Inflammation Research: From Biology to Therapy

 Thrombogenicity is a key feature of inflamed vessels, particularly in the diabetic milieu.
-Pechlivani et al. discuss mechanisms for the imbalance of thrombotic and fibrinolytic factors, pathways responsible for increased thrombogenicity in diabetes, and therapeutic agents for thrombosis.
+Pechlivani and Ajjan discuss mechanisms for the imbalance of thrombotic and fibrinolytic factors, pathways responsible for increased thrombogenicity in diabetes, and therapeutic agents for thrombosis.
 This review emphasizes the importance of targeting diabetes-specific mechanisms for thrombosis.

 While pro-inflammatory pathways may contribute to vascular disease, the impact of impaired protective mechanisms that support the hemostasis of non-diseased vessels also deserves similar levels of attention.
-An article by Yurdagul et al. discusses the role of defective efferocytosis of macrophages, a mechanism that clears apoptotic cells and promotes the resolution of inflammation, in the formation of necrotic core and the inset of acute thrombotic events.
-Miyazaki et al. then review the contribution of impaired protein catabolism to atherogenesis, focusing on the ubiquitin-proteasome pathway, autophagy, and the calpine system.
+An article by Yurdagul et al. discusses the role of defective efferocytosis of macrophages, a mechanism that clears apoptotic cells and promotes the resolution of inflammation, in the formation of necrotic core and the onset of acute thrombotic events.
+Miyazaki and Miyazaki then review the contribution of impaired protein catabolism to atherogenesis, focusing on the ubiquitin-proteasome pathway, autophagy, and the calpine system.

 Many studies have reported the role of non-coding RNAs in cancer and neurologic disorders.
 More recently, we have learned that various non-coding RNAs contribute to cardiovascular diseases.
 In vascular biology, the evidence for the role of long non-coding RNAs, as compared to microRNAs, remains scant.
 Haemmig et al. overview how long non-coding RNAs promote vascular inflammation and future perspectives of this area.

 Two articles review aging from different angles.
 Sanada et al. discuss cell senescence and dysregulation of innate immunity that contribute to chronic low-grade vascular inflammation in the elderly.
-Katsuumi et al. link cellular senescence with age-related disorders, such as heart failure, atherosclerotic vascular diseases, and metabolic syndrome and propose.
+Katsuumi et al. link cellular senescence with age-related disorders, such as heart failure, atherosclerotic vascular diseases, and metabolic syndrome.

-At the end of Part I on the mechanisms for vascular disease, Yamazaki et al. review the role of pericytes in vascular disease with a specific emphasis on their heterogeneity.
+At the end of Part I on the mechanisms for vascular disease, Yamazaki and Mukouyama review the role of pericytes in vascular disease with a specific emphasis on their heterogeneity.

 Part II: Emerging Evidence on New Therapies for Vascular Inflammation (6 articles)

 This part covers a wide range of translational vascular medicine that spans from experimental validation of therapeutic targets to cardiovascular outcome trials.
 Sena et al. propose that cathepsin S is a potential therapeutic target for vascular inflammation and calcification.
+Peripheral artery disease is a global burden which shows an increasing prevalence and incidence worldwide.
+An original report by Nishimoto et al. demonstrates that activation of Toll-like receptor 9-mediated signaling by cell-free DNA released from ischemic tissues promotes macrophage activation and impairs blood flow recovery in the ischemic limb.
 An original report by Akita et al. demonstrates that the blockade of the IL-6 receptor suppresses atherogenesis in mice.
 Katsuki et al. then provides a comprehensive review of nanotechnology-based drug delivery and imaging for cardiovascular disease with a focus on inflammation.
-Rahman et al. provide a comprehensive review on the experimental and clinical evidence for the regression of atherosclerotic lesions and underlying mechanisms.
+Rahman and Fisher provide a comprehensive review on the experimental and clinical evidence for the regression of atherosclerotic lesions and underlying mechanisms.
 They particularly focus on the role of macrophages.
-The last article by Aday et al. overviews the strong clinical evidence for the inflammatory aspects of atherosclerosis based on large cardiovascular outcome trials, including CANTOS that directly tested the effects of an anti-inflammatory therapy.
+The last article by Aday and Ridker overviews the strong clinical evidence for the inflammatory aspects of atherosclerosis based on large cardiovascular outcome trials, including CANTOS that directly tested the effects of an anti-inflammatory therapy.